 We will only process documents that follow these guidelines.
-The City is using Bluebeam to review plan documents.
+The City is using Bluebeam to review plans.

 Format your PDFs